17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Great Sand Dunes National Park in September

 Right after you get here, you should dip your toes in the sand and hike through “non-official” trails that are visible from the footsteps of others who have already crossed the same path.
+There are other popular activities here like sandboarding and sand sledding.

 When it comes to off-sand hiking, the most famous options with splendid views are the Sand Ramp Trail and the trails in Music Pass and the Upper Sand Creek Basin.

-A September visit is absolutely best for those who are into stargazing.
+A September visit is best for those who are into stargazing.
 This month of the year is the best for spotting the Milky Way!

 7. Mt.
 Rainier National Park